 To get through your windows heat must first be moved to your windows.

-If six percent of your building envelope loses 25% of your heat, you can see how weak the thermal protection of a window really is.
-Heat sees your windows are just a large hole in your wall's insulation.
+If six percent of your building envelope loses 25% of your heat, you can see how weak the thermal protection of a window truly is.
+Heat views your windows are just large holes in your wall's insulation.
 And, if the windows are the easiest way out of your house, that's the path heat will take.

 Your room air molecules give up heat to the glass in your windows by bumping up against the glass molecules.
 Then the heat moves, molecule by molecule, by conduction, through the glass where it is again in contact with air.
 The journey does not take very long.
 Window glass is only about 1/8" to 3/16" thick.

 Inter-Pane Air Convection

 The air trapped between two panes of glass is often described as "dead air", but it is anything but dead.
 It is, in fact, a very lively convection current that draws heat from the inside pane of glass and conveys it to the outside pane.

-Fill Gases Are Guaranteed by Window Manufacturers to Leak Out
+Fill Gases Are Guaranteed to Leak Out

 "For Milgard Products with argon or krypton gas-filled insulating glass, Milgard injects the gas at the time of manufacture.
 The gradual dissipation of the gas may occur naturally over time and is not a defect.
 Other than gas loss due to seal failures, this warranty does not cover the gradual dissipation of inert gas or the amount of inert gas remaining in the Milgard Products at any time after manufacture."

 The only guarantee is that they will not leak out suddenly, indicating seal failure.

 The same laboratory study that showed a leakage rate of "as little as" 1% per year also showed a possible leakage rate of "up to 18%" per year.